How to Use Logos – Introduction

 If you don’t use traditional advertising, you may still use your logo on fliers, pamphlets and other materials.

 If you create YouTube videos or any other kind of media, then you may use your logos during video openers or embedded onto the footage.

 How to Use Logos – Conclusion

 And to be honest, we’ve only just scratched the surface!
-Your logo can also find its way onto apps, onto high street stores, on inbound links and so much more.
-Your logo is going to get an awful lot of mileage so make sure you create or commission something that you’re definitely happy with!
+Your logo can also find its way onto apps, onto high street stores, on inbound links, and so much more.
+Understanding the intricacies of the logo design process is crucial to ensure that your logo meets its full potential.
+Your logo is going to get an awful lot of mileage, so make sure you create or commission something that you’re definitely happy with